Local Estate Sale Companies

 What is an Estate Sale?

-Estate sales can be referred to as “tag sales” and are a way to sell personal property, either your own or that of a family member or friend.
-Estate sales are usually bigger, with more items for sale,than your average garage or yard sale.
-They often take place inside of the home nad are designed to sell as many items as possible in a short period of time, frequently within two to three days.
+Estate sales are often referred to as “tag sales” and are a great way to sell personal property, either your own or that of a family member or friend.
+Estate sales are usually bigger, with more items for sale, than your average garage or yard sale.
+They often take place inside of a home and are intended to sell as many items as possible in a short period of time, frequently within two to three days.
 In most cases, completely clearing out the home is the goal.
+You may want to attend some estate sales in your area, especially if you are in metro suburban areas of Michigan.
+This will give you some insight into what you’re looking for in a local estate sale company.

 How Much Does The Average Estate Sale Make?